QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ## Introduction

-This  lecture  studies a problem that we  study from another angle  in this quantecon lecture {doc}`calvo`.
+This  lecture  uses what we call a ``machine learning`` approach to compute a Ramsey plan  for  a version of a model of Calvo {cite}`Calvo1978`.

-Both lectures compute a Ramsey plan  for  a version of a model of Calvo {cite}`Calvo1978`.
+We use another approach to compute a  Ramsey plan for Calvo's model  in another quantecon lecture {doc}`calvo`.

 The {doc}`calvo` lecture  uses  an analytic approach based on ``dynamic programming squared`` to guide computations.

 Dynamic programming squared provides  information about the structure of  mathematical  objects in terms of which a Ramsey plan can be represented recursively.

-That paves the way to computing a  Ramsey plan efficiently.
+Using that information  paves the way to computing a  Ramsey plan efficiently.

-Included in the structural information  that dynamic programming squared provides  in quantecon lecture {doc}`calvo`  are descriptions of
+Included in the structural information  that dynamic programming squared provides  in quantecon lecture {doc}`calvo`  are

   * a **state** variable that confronts a continuation Ramsey planner, and
   * two **Bellman equations**